Uranus: Name

-The name Uranus references the ancient Greek deity of the sky Uranus (Οὐρανός), known as Caelus in Roman mythology, the father of Cronus (Saturn), grandfather of Zeus (Jupiter) and the great-grandfather of Ares (Mars), which was rendered as Uranus in Latin (/la/).
+The name Uranus references the ancient Greek deity of the sky Uranus (Οὐρανός), known as Caelus in Roman mythology, the father of Cronus (Saturn), grandfather of Zeus (Jupiter) and great-grandfather of Ares (Mars), which was rendered as Uranus in Latin (/la/).
 It is the only one of the eight planets whose English name derives from a figure of Greek mythology.
-The pronunciation of the name Uranus preferred among astronomers is /ˈjʊərənəs/ YOOR-ə-nəs, with the long "u" of English and stress on the first syllable as in Latin Uranus, in contrast to /jʊˈreɪnəs/ yoo-RAY-nəs, with stress on the second syllable and a long a, though both are considered acceptable.
-(Note: Because, in the English-speaking world, the latter sounds like "your anus", the former pronunciation also saves embarrassment: as Pamela Gay, an astronomer at Southern Illinois University Edwardsville, noted on her podcast, to avoid "being made fun of by any small schoolchildren ... when in doubt, don't emphasise anything and just say //ˈjʊərənəs//.
-And then run, quickly.")
+The pronunciation of the name Uranus preferred among astronomers is /ˈjʊərənəs/ YOOR-ə-nəs, with the long u of English and stress on the first syllable as in Latin Uranus, in contrast to /jʊˈreɪnəs/ yuu-RAY-nəs, with stress on the second syllable and a long a, though both are considered acceptable.
+Because, in the English-speaking world, the latter sounds like "your anus", the former pronunciation also saves embarrassment: as Pamela Gay, an astronomer at Southern Illinois University Edwardsville, noted on her podcast, to avoid "being made fun of by any small schoolchildren ... when in doubt, don't emphasise anything and just say //ˈjʊərənəs//.
+And then run, quickly."

 Consensus on the name was not reached until almost 70 years after the planet's discovery.
 During the original discussions following discovery, Maskelyne asked Herschel to "do the astronomical world the faver [sic] to give a name to your planet, which is entirely your own, [and] which we are so much obliged to you for the discovery of".
 In response to Maskelyne's request, Herschel decided to name the object Georgium Sidus (George's Star), or the "Georgian Planet", in honour of his new patron, King George III.
 He explained this decision in a letter to Joseph Banks: